lerooze/journey-docs/docs/source/domain/ifdat/categories/self_info.rst

 Used to submit information data regarding equity/investment fund shares issued by the ``OA``.
-The measures of this table can take at most one value during the lifecycle of the debt instrument.
+The measures of this table can take at most one value during the life cycle of the debt instrument.

 DIMENSIONS